for visiting Southern Utah National Parks

 Favorite Zion Hikes

 Accessed via the Zion Shuttle Service, once you are up the scenic route road we would recommend getting off at Emerald Pools, Weeping Rock, and the River Walk.
 The River Walk is the last stop of the canyon and it actually turns into the Narrows so you can go as far as you want!
 Nice walk along the river!
-However, if you plan on hiking the Narrows, you will need the proper gear and you can rent that pretty much at any store in the park or from our Gear Rentals provider, East Zion Experiences.
+However, if you plan on hiking the Narrows, you will need the proper gear and you can rent that pretty much at any store in the park or from our Gear Rentals provider, ROAM Outdoor Adventure Co.
 Walking sticks and good sturdy shoes are a must when hiking the Narrows.
 Neoprene socks are also recommended because the water is pretty cold!

 Angels Landing and Observation Point are both amazing hikes but are definitely more strenuous and if you’re afraid of heights, I wouldn’t recommend Angels!